ppresto/aws-consul-esm/README.md

 ssh -A -J ubuntu@${bastion} ubuntu@${vm1}
 ```

-#### Install fake service (web) and run it on each VM.
+### Install fake service (schema-registry) on one VM in each datacenter (2 VMs).
-You should no be ssh'd into vm1. vm1 will be part of Consul dc1, and vm2 will be part of Consul dc2.
+You should be ssh'd into vm1. vm1 will be part of Consul dc1, and vm2 will be part of Consul dc2.
 Note: When running the below commands you can update the service Name to reflect the DC if graphically doing the failover.
 For example,
 ```
-export NAME="web"    #export NAME="web-dc1"
+export NAME="schema-registry-dc1"
 ```

 Install fake service by copying and pasting the following in the VM terminal.